williamDalston/schrodingers-cat-website/content/articles/qc-critique-001.md

 Moreover, Many-Worlds makes the same predictions as standard quantum mechanics.
 There are no deviations from quantum mechanics that experiments have found.
 Quantum computers work as predicted.
 Quantum experiments confirm Born rule probabilities.
 Everything checks out.

-So if Many-Worlds is right, quantum mechanics just works—exactly as written, with no collapse or special observers needed.
+So if Many-Worlds is right, quantum mechanics just works exactly as written, with no collapse or special observers needed.

 ## The Fatal Flaw

 But here's the catch: while Many-Worlds matches experimental predictions perfectly, it has enormous trouble *explaining* why those predictions should work.

-This is the probability problem—Many-Worlds' fatal flaw.
+This is the probability problem Many-Worlds' fatal flaw.

 ## The Problem